eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 # Time

-> __DRAFT__: Time-related concepts and vocabulary are __work in progress__ and
+> __DRAFT__: Time-related concepts and vocabulary are a __work in progress__ and
 > might change in the future.

-Design a tense system that is easy to use at high level, but that is defined in Eberban at low level is a major chalenge, and is the reason for the existence of some parts of the grammar (even if those parts are more general purposed and don't depend on the tense system).
+Design a tense system that is easy to use at a high level but defined in Eberban at a low level is a major challenge, and is the reason for the existence of some parts of the grammar (even if those parts are more general-purpose and don't depend on the tense system).

 ## Representing time

-First, we want to represent time and the differents states in which the universe are alongside it.
+First, we want to represent time and the different states in which the universe are alongside it.
 We also want a model that allows us to deal with multiple possible futures or even parallel or fictional universes.

 To do that we'll first define a __node__ in a __directed graph__ (also called __digraph__), with (directed) __arcs__ representing a transition from a node to another.
-Nodes can represent __time instants__, and arcs can represents which possible state of the universe is immediately following this one.
+Nodes will represent __time instants__, and arcs will represent which possible state of the universe is immediately following this one.

 > Even if nodes and digraphs can be used for more general purposes, we'll use
-> time related terminology to keep things easier to follow.
+> time-related terminology to keep things easier to follow.

-We'll define a node as a pair of an identifier (`zai din`) and set of nodes that this node have arcs towards.
-Note that while sets can't be empty, we want to support nodes with no arcs, which is done by using a sentinel value instead of the set (`zai din` again).
+We'll define a node as a pair of an identifier (`zai din`) and set of nodes that this node haa arcs towards.
+Note that while sets can't be empty, we want to support nodes with no arcs.
+This is done by using a sentinel value instead of the set (`zai din` again).

 <spoiler>